-Ford Explorer owners have reported 40 problems linked to timing tensioner (under the engine and engine cooling category).
+Ford Explorer owners have reported 42 problems related to timing tensioner (under the engine and engine cooling category).

-The vehicle involved is a 1998 Ford Explorer.
-The vehicle identification number (VIN) is 1FMZU34E8W_.
 The timing chain tensioner broke allowing the chain to slip.
 It was a recall problem but I was not the original owner and the problem must not have been addressed, or else the recall didn't get done properly.
 After the repair it hasn't had good oil pressure at idle.
 It is too bad that Ford put this motor in so many vehicles and doesn't stand behind they.
 It is poor design in my opinion to have four timing chains on a 4.
 0 liter motor is crazy.
 I wish that Ford would have put more effort into seeing that my vehicle were recalled and not allowed to depreciate because it was happening to so many other Explorer.
-This timing tensioner problem happened on 01/15/2013.

 See all problems of the 1998 Ford Explorer.

-The vehicle's vehicle identification number (VIN) was 1FMZU73K33_.
 Rattling noise in 4.
 0 liter-sohc 2003 Ford Explorer XLT.
 Dealer replaced rear tensioner.
 Noise remained.
 Diagnosis said engine noise is coming from rear cassette and possibly front one.
 Engine would have to be removed and taken apart to replace timing chain cassettes for @ $4k.
 The car only has 53,070 miles on it.
 Online search verifies an obvious issue pattern and complaints to an inferior quality cassette material requiring labor intensive engine removal repair.
-This problem occurred on Friday, December 9, 2011.

 See all problems of the 2003 Ford Explorer.

-The car is a 2001 Ford Explorer.
 While driving engine check light will flash intermittently.
 Dealer has been notified.
 Consumer states that when the light illuminates, the vehicle begins to drive sluggish, rough, and sometimes makes a screeching noise.
 Dealer has replaced the pcm, vapor management valve, canister purge solenoid, tensioner assembly, vacuum hose twice, dpfe, and the fuel tank.
-This timing tensioner issue occurred June 21, 2001.

 See all problems of the 2001 Ford Explorer.